-"He that winneth souls is wise." - Proverbs 11:30
+He that winneth souls is wise. - Proverbs.
+11:30.

-One of the last remarks in my last lecture, was this, that the text ascribes conversion to men.
+One of the last remarks in my last Lecture was this, that the text ascribes conversion to men.
 Winning souls is converting men.
-This evening I design to show,
+I now design to show that:

-- I. That several passages of Scripture ascribe conversion to men. - II.
-That this is consistent with other passages which ascribe conversion to God. - III.
-I purpose to discuss several further particulars which are deemed important, in regard to the preaching of the gospel, and which show that great practical wisdom is necessary to win souls to Christ.
+- I. Several passages of Scripture ascribe conversion to men; and that: - II.
+This is consistent with other passages which ascribe conversion to God. - III.
+I also purpose to discuss several further particulars which are deemed important, in regard to the preaching of the Gospel, and which show that great practical wisdom is necessary to win souls to Christ.

-I. THE BIBLE ASCRIBES CONVERSION TO MEN
+I. THE BIBLE SCRIBES CONVERSION TO MEN.

 There are many passages which represent the conversion of sinners as the work of men.
-In Daniel 12:3, it is said, "And they that be wise, shall shine as the brightness of the firmament; and they that turn many to righteousness as stars for ever and ever."
+In Daniel 12:3 it is said: "They that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever."
 Here the work is ascribed to men.
-So also in 1 Corinthians 4:15.
-"For though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus I have begotten you through the Gospel."
-Here the apostle explicitly tells the Corinthians that he made them Christians, with the Gospel or truth which he preached.
-Again, in James 5:19-20, we are taught the same thing.
-"Brethren, if any of you do err from the truth, and one convert him; let him know that he which converteth the sinner from the error of his way shall save a soul from death, and shall hide a multitude of sins."
+So also in 1 Corinthians 4:15: "Though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus I have begotten you through the Gospel."
+Here the apostle explicitly tells the Corinthians that he made them Christians, with the Gospel, or truth, which he preached.

+Again, in James 5:19, 20, we are taught the same thing.
+"Brethren, if any of you do err from the truth, and one convert him; let him know, that he which converteth the sinner from the error of his way shall save a soul from death, and shall hide a multitude of sins."

 I might quote many other passages, equally explicit.
 But these are sufficient abundantly to establish the fact, that the Bible does actually ascribe conversion to men.